How Long Must Employers Keep Medical and Exposure Records A Legal Overview

 Why Medical and Exposure Records Matter

 Medical and exposure records help monitor worker health, especially in industries where employees may be exposed to hazardous chemicals, noise, radiation, or biological agents.
-These records help track long-term risks and protect workers even years after they’ve left the job.

 They can also be important for legal claims, compensation cases, or OSHA inspections.
 That’s why federal rules set clear timelines for how long these documents must be kept.